Tips & Tricks for More Efficient Thrusters

 Because the weight is placed in front of you, maintaining balance through the whole foot (maybe even more slightly back towards the back of the foot) will be key for ensuring that weight does not pull you forward onto your toes.
 When we get tired, being pulled forward happens quite easily.
 Feel your feet against the floor and make sure you’re not sitting too far forward or too far back.

 Proper Rack Positioning

 A proper rack position can be tricky for a thruster.
-Across the board, I tend to see two different kinds of thrusters.
+Across the board, we tend to see two different kinds of thrusters.
 One, an athlete tries to mimic a clean and places the bar all the way back on the fingertips as they descend into their squat.
 While this is great for keeping the weight on their whole body as they squat, it does create some struggle as they try to fluidly transition into their press.
 This is because the bar continues to sit too far back on the fingers.
-If you’ve ever tried to press or jerk off your fingertips, it’s extremely awkward…for everyone involved.

 Also, keeping your hands as relaxed as possible while doing this will help that bar rotate as you fluidly transition from squat to press and then back down to squat.

 Last, we must understand the best, most efficient bar path.
 Don’t fall into the habit of looping the bar around your face in order to avoid potentially damaging your chin, teeth, or nose.
 Visualize a straight line off to the side of you as you move through your thrusters and keep the ends of the bar in line with that straight line through your whole movement.
 The less that bar moves out of it’s most efficient path, the quicker and more fluid you will move through this movement that was surely invented by the devil himself.

 Hopefully, these tips help make thrusters less painful and more efficient for you next time they are in your workout!